-That's the phone number of the Ring Alarm Central Monitoring Station.
+That's the phone number of the Ring Alarm monitoring center.
 When a phone call comes in during an emergency, that's the number that the call will be originating from.

 When something goes wrong and your system starts alarming, several things will occur:

-- Note: If they cannot reach you, they will call your primary emergency contact.
-If that fails, they will call your secondary emergency contact.
-See below for more information on your emergency contacts.
+- The monitoring center will call the primary emergency contact.
+If they cannot reach the primary emergency contact, they will call your secondary emergency contact.
+See below for more information on Emergency Contacts.

-- The Central Monitoring Station will ask you for your verbal password.
+- The monitoring center will ask you for your verbal password.
 If you provide a wrong password, they will dispatch the authorities.

-- The Central Monitoring Station will ask you if everything is all right or if you want to have emergency responders dispatched to your home.
+- The monitoring center will ask you if everything is all right or if you want to have emergency responders dispatched to your home.

-If you're not available when an alarm occurs, the central monitoring station will call your secondary emergency contact.
-This person can be a family member, friend, or neighbor whom you trust to act responsibly in your stead if an emergency occurs.
+If you're not available when an alarm occurs, the monitoring center will call your emergency contacts.
+These contacts can be a family member, friend, or neighbor whom you trust to act responsibly in your stead if an emergency occurs.